 All the fun in half the time!
-Be My Valentine Chocolate Chip M&M Sheet Pan Cookie is a mix and bake cookie recipe – no rolling into balls and no baking in batches!
+Valentine Chocolate M&M Sheet Pan Cookies are a mix and bake cookie recipe – no rolling into balls and no baking in batches!

 The first time I made a sheet pan cookie was at Christmastime.
 I used the exact same recipe that I’m using here for a Valentine’s Day version.
-I’m so in love with this recipe, because you get all of the flavours of a great cookie in less time.
+I’m so in love with this recipe.
+You you get all of the flavours of a great cookie in less time.

-And, for those of you who love chewy cookies, and for those of you who prefer a crunchier cookie, this recipe provides both of you with your favourite cookies from the same batch.
-When Be My Valentine Chocolate Chip M&M Sheet Pan Cookie’s bake up, the edge of the cookies that are pressed against the sheet pan are crispy, while the center pieces are chewy and super moist.
+For those of you who love chewy cookies, and for those of you who prefer a crunchier cookie, this recipe provides both of you with your favourite cookies from the same batch.
+When baked, the edge of the cookies that are pressed against the sheet pan.
+Those are crispy, while the center pieces are chewy and super moist.

-Even though this particular version of a sheet pan cookie is just screaming everything pink and Valentine’s day, you can totally switch out the colours for another theme, if you prefer.
+This particular version of a sheet pan cookie is just screaming everything pink and Valentine’s day.
+Try switching out the colours for another theme, if you prefer.

 Nearly two years ago, I was attending a work conference in Florida.
 My besties and workmates, Lesli and Margaret were there too.
 We decided to go shopping and in our travels, we hit up a Walmart.
 Since both John.e and McKenna love M&Ms dearly, I decided to bring them back a few packages.

-So, if the pink and the reds are not your thing – or maybe you simple boycott Valentine’s Day completely – you can use just the red and white M&Ms for Canada Day, or red, white, and blue for your 4th of July celebrations.
+So, if pink and red is not your thing, or if you boycott Valentine’s Day completely, you can use just the red and white M&Ms for Canada Day.
+Or, try red, white, and blue for 4th of July celebrations.
 There’s black and orange for Halloween, pastels for Easter, and of course, my favourite, red and green for Christmas!

 To be completely honest with you, Dear Reader, this cookie recipe has to be the best and the easiest cookie recipe you will ever get your hands on.
 Please, please, please save this recipe – especially if you have kids!